PlebusSupremus1234/LemonScript/README.md

 ## Change Log
 Starting from 12/7 because I forgot to do it before
 ```
+23/7: New error system, overriding for methods and print fixing
+22/7: Class Inheritance
 21/7: Added init function for classes and fixed order of op
 20/7: Function error fixed
 19/7: Classes